-Normandy Farms is less than an hour outside of Boston, but it still provides a wonderful natural experience with resort-level amentities.
-This is luxury campsite has been active since 1971, and it offers a wide range of sleeping arrangements for all levels of camping expertise.
+Normandy Farms is less than an hour outside of Boston, but it still provides a wonderful natural experience with resort-level amenities.
+This luxury campsite has been active since 1971, and it offers a wide range of sleeping arrangements for all levels of camping expertise.
 You can bring your own tent or RV, or try a cabin or yurt rental on the property.
-Plus, the facilities at the recreation lodge includes a swimming pool, gyms, spas, arcades.
+Plus, the facilities at the recreation lodge include a swimming pool, gyms, spas, and arcades.
 Whatever camping experience you’re looking for, you can find it here!

 3. Maine Forest Yurts: Durham, Maine